amit142857/amit142857.github.io/docs/translation-template.md

   // Projects
   "projects": [
     {
-      "name": "Portfolio", // Name of the project "description": "Yes, it's THIS portfolio! \nThis project follows a Riverpod-based Architecture, using a feature-first approach for its structure.
+      "name": "amit142857", // Name of the project "description": "Yes, it's THIS amit142857! \nThis project follows a Riverpod-based Architecture, using a feature-first approach for its structure.
 It is fully responsive, and supports multiple themes and languages.", // Description of the project
-      "url": "https://github.com/AladdineDev/portfolio#readme", // URL to open when the project card is tapped "iconCodePoint": "0xf09b", // Unicode code point for the icon (prefix with "0x" for hexadecimal), can be obtained from https://www.fontawesome.com
+      "url": "https://github.com/AladdineDev/amit142857#readme", // URL to open when the project card is tapped "iconCodePoint": "0xf09b", // Unicode code point for the icon (prefix with "0x" for hexadecimal), can be obtained from https://www.fontawesome.com
       "iconFontFamily": "FontAwesomeBrands", // Font family for the icon (e.g., FontAwesomeBrands), can be obtained from https://github.com/fluttercommunity/font_awesome_flutter/blob/32beff2ea1156d62d0c2130b8202b88a9724508f/pubspec.yaml
       "iconFontPackage": "font_awesome_flutter", // Name of the package providing the icon font (here, it's based on Font Awesome)
-      "screenshotPath": "assets/images/portfolio.png", // screenshot asset path of the project "technologies": [
+      "screenshotPath": "assets/images/amit142857.png", // screenshot asset path of the project "technologies": [
         "Flutter" // Technologies used in this project ],